redhat-developer/odo/docs/website/docs/user-guides/advanced/debugging-with-openshift-toolkit.md

     workingDir: ${PROJECT_SOURCE}
   id: debug
 ```
-For the example above, we use [`dlv`](https://github.com/go-delve/delve) debugger for debugging a Go application and it listens to port exposed by env variable *DEBUG_PORT* inside the container.
+For the example above, we use [`dlv`](https://github.com/go-delve/delve) debugger for debugging a Go application and it listens to the port exposed by the environment variable *DEBUG_PORT* inside the container.
 The debug command references a container component called "runtime".

 2. Add Debug endpoint to the container component's [`endpoints`](https://devfile.io/docs/2.2.0/defining-endpoints) with `exposure` set to `none` so that it cannot be accessed from outside, and export the debug port number via `DEBUG_PORT` `env` variable.

-The debug endpoint name must be named **debug** or be prefixed by **debug** so that `odo` can recognize it as a debug port.
+The debug endpoint name must be named **debug** or be prefixed by **debug-** so that `odo` can recognize it as a debug port.

 ```yaml
 components: